 What is the difference between forced air and radiant heat systems?

 A gas furnace produces forced air heat.
-The air gets heated in the furnace and then blown into the ducts system to get distributed in the entire house.
+The air gets heated in the furnace and then blown into the duct system to get distributed throughout the entire house.

-The forced air heating technique is used in most common HVAC systems, including standard heating and cooling split systems, heat pump systems, and hybrid systems.
+The forced air heating technique is used in most common HVAC systems in the United States, including standard heating and cooling split systems, heat pump systems, and hybrid systems.

 Radiant heat is more efficient as it is distributed through subfloor pipes.
 The heat is distributed evenly in this method.
 Radiant heat is used in water-based boiler systems and geothermal heat pump systems where hot water is radiated through pipes in the house to in-room radiators.